What is CBD?

 Advice for vulnerable groups

-We continue to research the safety of CBD in food products and, as a precaution, we do not recommend CBD for people in vulnerable groups unless under medical direction.
+Based on the information we have, we advise consumers to think carefully before taking any CBD products.
+As a precaution, we do not recommend CBD for people in vulnerable groups, unless under medical direction.

 - people taking any medication